-• It may be useful to reconsider the minimum monthly charges for both the Town and the water associations, which are currently set at 3,000 gallons per month (i.e., the household pays the same base charge for any amount of water use up to 3,000 gallons per month.

-- Over time, the Town may wish to set higher rates, to offset the loss of revenue from lower water usage. - While there is an increased unit charge for higher water use, the incentive to conserve could be increased by a greater differential charge for higher levels of water use.
-For example, the current rate structure breaks the unit charge at 3,000 gallons.
-Based on the current rates, a household using 13,000 gallons would be paying a total of \$44.65 per month (\$10.65 base rate plus 10,000 gallons at \$3.44 per 1,000 gallons).
-If 2,000 more gallons were used, the additional charge would be \$8.42.
+- It may be useful to reconsider the usage level for minimum monthly charges, which was revised from 3,000 to 2,000 gallons per month in July 2013 (i.e., the household pays the same base charge for any amount of water use up to 2,000 gallons per month) for both the Town and the water associations.
+Further reductions in the number of gallons per month for the base rate charge should be evaluated in conjunction with future rate evaluations. - Over time, the Town may wish to set higher rates, to offset the loss of revenue from lower water usage. - While there is an increased unit charge for higher water use, the incentive to conserve could be increased by a greater differential charge for higher levels of water use.
+For example, calculations were done to evaluate the rate structure invoked for the unit charge at usage above 3,000 gallons.
+Based on the rates presented in Table 11, a household using 13,000 gallons pays a total of \$45.05 per month (\$10.65 base rate plus 10,000 gallons at \$3.44 per 1,000 gallons).
+After 13,000 gallons, the unit rate rises to \$4.21 (e.g., a household using 17,000 gallons will pay a total of \$69.59 per month [\$10.65 base rate plus 14,000 gallons at \$4.21 per 1,000 gallons]).
 The Town may want to consider higher unit charges when considering future water rates.
-However, the higher unit charges must also be weighed against reasonable uses for larger households; the 13,000 gallon limit for the lower rate represents 144 gallons per capita per day (gpcd) for a 3-person household for a 30-day month (217 and 108 gpcd for 2- and 4-person households, respectively).
+However, the higher unit charges must also be weighed against reasonable uses for larger households; the 13,000-gallon limit for the lower rate represents 144 gallons per capita per day (gpcd) for a 3-person household for a 30-day month (217 and 108 gpcd for 2-and 4-person households, respectively).
+When considering future rates, the advantages and disadvantages of using rates, which are a larger issue for low-income households, versus limits on water use (e.g., outdoor watering restrictions), should be evaluated.

-In addition to the rate structures, other regulations that the Town Council may want to consider include a water waste ordinance and/or a more comprehensive water conservation and drought mitigation ordinance that ties water conservation restrictions to drought conditions and builds upon the emergency water shortage ordinance discussed in Section 4.
+In addition to the rate structures, other regulations that the Town Council may want to consider include a water waste ordinance and/or a more comprehensive water conservation ordinance that ties water conservation restrictions to drought conditions and builds upon the emergency water shortage ordinance discussed in Section 4.4.

 A water waste ordinance would allow the existing code enforcement officers to write tickets for customers who allow water to run off of their property.
-Locations that chronically waste water were discussed in the stakeholder meetings and include Gough Park, the Grant County Court House, and the Church of Jesus Christ of Latter Day Saints.
+Locations that chronically waste water were discussed in the stakeholder meetings and include Gough Park, the Grant County Court House, and some churches.
+Western New Mexico University may also benefit from reductions in water waste.
 Because there is no documentation of the amount of water currently being wasted, the amount of water that can be saved with a waste ordinance cannot be quantified and possibly may be relatively low.
 Regardless, the ordinance would support other conservation practices by indicating that the Town takes water conservation seriously.
 Additionally, there is little cost involved in a water waste ordinance if Town employees can enforce the ordinance in the course of conducting other business.
 The cost for developing the ordinance would be minimal, as Town personnel could use existing ordinances from other communities as a model for discussion with the Town Council.